 - Stroll through the fruit and vegetable piles of Theingyi Zei market (perpendicular to Anawrahta Road, across from Sri Kali Temple) in the early morning or late afternoon.
 We stumbled upon this market street on our first day in Rangoon and were overwhelmed by the the people, their smiles and the beauty of their vegetables.
 This market became a regular late afternoon stop for us.

 How to Get There:

 We flew Air Asia from Bangkok, Thailand to Rangoon, Burma.
 Uncertain about the length of our stay, we booked a one-way ticket and later purchased a one-way return ticket.
-Each leg cost around $50 (January 2008).
+We often use Skyscanner to compare prices and book flights.

 Where to Stay:

 We ate on the street (mainly vegetarian) – samosas, soups, pancakes – with reckless abandon and never got sick.
 Head to Nila Biryani Shop (or one of its neighbors) on Anawrahta Road for cheap and filling biryani and dosai.
 In the evening, stop by the barbecue street (between Mahabandoola and Anawrahta Streets) for an endless array of grilled meat and vegetable skewers.
 Wash it all down with freshly pulled Myanmar beer.

 For a mid-afternoon snack, follow the smell of freshly ground coffee at 128 Sule Paya (Pagoda) Road to Let Ywe Sin hole-in-the-wall cafe (a few doors down from Aroma cafe and Castle Internet Cafe).
 Two strong milk coffees and a beautifully light flan will run you a grand total of $0.80.